 Nariño department, in southwest Colombia on the border with Ecuador, has not traditionally been a major birding tour destination in Colombia.
-However, with remarkable bird diversity and a variety of ecosystems including wetlands, and Pacific jungle, Nariño has a vast amount to offer birders.
-Here are five reasons why your next birding trip should be in Nariño:
+However, with remarkable bird diversity and a variety of ecosystems including wetlands, Pacific jungle, Andean and Amazonian sectors.
+Nariño has a vast amount to offer birders.
+Here are five reasons why your next Colombia birding tour should include Nariño:

 Laguna de la Cocha

 Colombia’s second largest natural freshwater body is also recognized as an Important Bird Area (IBA) – this beautiful high-altitude lake (sitting at 2,800 m.a.s.l.) is less than 2 hours drive from departmental capital Pasto, and is home to some excellent bird species.
+There are no less than 50 reserves around the lake.
+All together they protect about 2,000 ha of wetland and forest.
 Birders can expect sightings of otherwise rare species for Colombia, including Yellow-billed Pintail, Cinnamon Teal, Andean Gull and Slate-colored Coot.
-With luck (and maybe a ‘scope) you may even add Silvery Grebe to your list...
+With luck (and maybe a ‘scope) you may even add Silvery Grebe to your list.

 ‘Pangan’ is the local name for the spectacular Long-wattled Umbrellabird, perhaps one of the most-wanted birds in the world for avid birders.
 It’s also the name of a stunning Pro Aves reserve in the Pacific jungles of Nariño, where the Umbrellabird can be reliably found.
 One of the most biodiverse areas in Colombia, with 49 Chocó endemic species recorded, El Pangan is a must for any serious Colombia birders.
 In addition to the Umbrellabird, important species in the reserve include Moss-backed Tanager, Golden-chested Tanager, Club-winged Manakin, and Tooth-billed Hummingbird.
 And that’s just scratching the surface: a few days in this reserve can easily yield a bird list of well over 100 species!

 Colombia is home to more species of hummingbird than any other country on earth, with 165 species recorded!
-And Nariño is home to one of Colombia’s top hummingbird spots: Rio Ñambí Nature Reserve.
+And Nariño is home to one of Colombia’s top hummingbird spots: Rio Ñambi Nature Reserve.
 This IBA is home to 31 species of hummingbird, including White-whiskered Hermit, Purple-bibbed Whitetip, Brown Inca, Velvet-purple Coronet, and Violet-tailed Sylph.
-If hummingbirds are your dream bird, then Rio Ñambí is your dream birding destination!
+If hummingbirds are your dream bird, then Rio Ñambi is your dream birding destination in Colombia!

 You’ll be quite the pioneer!